Rik137/AgeComparator/README.md

 ```

 Notes
--This solution works well for distinct ages.
+- This solution works well for distinct ages.
--If some ages are equal, the logic may need adjustment.
+- If some ages are equal, the logic may need adjustment.
--Using arrays and sorting is a more scalable approach but here the focus is on practicing boolean conditions.
+- Using arrays and sorting is a more scalable approach but here the focus is on practicing boolean conditions.